 • Toss potatoes on a baking sheet with half the garlic powder (you’ll use the rest later), a large drizzle of oil, salt, and pepper. • Roast on top rack until golden brown and tender, 20-25 minutes.

 • While potatoes roast, in a medium bowl, combine cucumber, carrot, half the cilantro, juice from half the lime, 1 tsp sugar, and as much sliced onion as you like.
 (For 4 servings, use juice from whole lime and 2 tsp sugar.)
 Season with a big pinch of salt and pepper.
 Set aside to pickle.

 • While potatoes roast, in a small bowl, combine mayonnaise with Sriracha to taste.

 • In a second medium bowl, combine pork*, ginger, ponzu, remaining cilantro, remaining garlic powder, 1 tsp sugar, and ¼ tsp salt.
 (For 4 servings, use 2 tsp sugar and ½ tsp salt.) • Form mixture into two patties (four patties for 4), each slightly wider than a burger bun. • Heat a large drizzle of oil in a large pan over medium heat.
 Add patties and cook until browned and cooked through, 4-7 minutes per side.

 • While patties cook, halve and toast buns.
-TIP: For a deeper flavor, toast in pan used for patties over medium heat. • Spread as much sriracha mayo as you like onto cut sides of top buns.
-Fill buns with patties and some pickled veggie slaw.
-Divide burgers between plates; serve with garlic potato wedges and remaining pickled veggie slaw on the side, with any remaining sriracha mayo as a dipper.
+TIP: For a deeper flavor, toast in pan used for patties over medium heat. • Spread as much Sriracha mayo as you like onto cut sides of bottom buns.
+Fill buns with patties and some pickled veggie slaw. • Divide burgers between plates; serve with garlic potato wedges and remaining pickled veggie slaw on the side, with any remaining Sriracha mayo as a dipper.